MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 on top of a pre-built Multi-Sandbox Executable for the NXP i.MXRT1170 Evaluation Kit.

-During this training, you will learn how to run Sandboxed Application in Simulation using the Virtual Device and on NXP i.MXRT1170:
+During this training, you will learn how to run Sandboxed Applications in Simulation using the Virtual Device and on NXP i.MXRT1170:

 1. :ref:`training_multisandbox_applications_imxrt1170_run_demo_sandboxed_apps`.